dwani-ai/docs/README.md

-# deploy - dwani.ai - Multimodal Inference API
+# deploy - dwani.ai - Document Analytics Platform

-dwani.ai is a self-hosted GenAI platform for multimodal inference, supporting text, images, documents, and speech in Indian languages.
+dwani.ai is a Document Analytics Platform

+- Designed for Indian + European languages.
+- It can be self-hosted and provides multimodal inference, supporting
+    - text
+    - images
+    - documents
+    - speech

 ---